 (Back to Top)

-At the same time, a good 15% of that group are so dissatisfied they would give it a negative star rating if that were possible.
+At the same time, a small percentage of that group are so dissatisfied they would give it a negative star rating if that were possible.
 A huge majority of those complaints are that the unit simply stopped working after a few months or even after only a few uses.

 To make matters worse, reports about dealing with customer service are overwhelmingly negative.
 The unit does have a 3 year warranty, but you’ll have to ship the cooker back to Cuisinart at your own expense, and quite a few owners claim they had trouble even getting the company to honor the warranty.
 It’s also worth noting that the manufacturer does not even allow customer reviews on its own product website.
 I also haven’t found any responses from the company to complaints on other sites; but then, Cuisinart makes so many different appliances and models these days that it would take a tremendous staff to monitor every product.